AndreaPontrandolfo/sheriff/apps/docs-website/docs/tsconfig-guidelines.md

 ## Resources

-- in [this project](https://github.com/tsconfig/bases/tree/main) you can find a lot of `TSConfig` examples for different scenarios.
+- in [this project](https://github.com/tsconfig/bases/tree/main) you can find a lot of `TSConfig` examples for different scenarios
-- If you are having hard-to-debug issues, consider using [these debugging tools](https://www.typescriptlang.org/tsconfig#Compiler_Diagnostics_6251).
+- If you are having hard-to-debug issues, consider using [these debugging tools](https://www.typescriptlang.org/tsconfig#Compiler_Diagnostics_6251)
-- for any doubt, make sure to check out the official [TSConfigs documentation](https://www.typescriptlang.org/tsconfig).
+- for any doubt, make sure to check out the official [TSConfigs documentation](https://www.typescriptlang.org/tsconfig)

 ## Sheriff's TSConfig reference